A DSL for defining Block-based Languages

 Block-based languages have the advantage that it is impossible to make syntax errors.
 However, developing such languages is still a dedicated, time-consuming effort.
-The goal of this project is define a "grammar" DSL for defining such languages, and investigating how (existing) context-free grammars can be transformed to this language.
-The DSL is to be developed in the language workbench Rascal, using Google's Blockly library as a front-end.
+The goal of this project is define a "grammar" DSL for defining such languages.
+This "meta" DSL is to be developed in the language workbench Rascal, using Google's Blockly library as the platform.

 - A grammar formalism for block-based languages